Dearborn, Michigan Therapists

 Finding Mental Health Services in Dearborn

 While there are many challenges facing Dearborn residents who need mental health services, providers are available.
 Community health centers run by the Michigan Department of Health & Human Services offer free and low-cost services to residents who meet income eligibility standards.
-There are also a number of counselors, psychologists and psychiatrists practicing locally.
-Local universities including Wayne State University and the University of Michigan – Dearborn offer mental health services to local residents at low cost through local and on-campus clinics, and there are a variety of individual and group practices in the area.
+There are also several counselors, psychologists, and psychiatrists practicing locally.
+Local universities including Wayne State University and the University of Michigan – Dearborn offer mental health services to residents at low cost through local and on-campus clinics, and there are a variety of individual and group practices in the area.